 Ongoing restriction of digestive blood flow brought on by long-term stress takes its toll on the gut in more significant ways than just butterflies though, by reducing microbial diversity and lowering numbers of friendly flora, thereby creating conditions that encourage undesirable strains to thrive.1,2 Additionally, the immune system (most of which resides in the gut) doesn’t receive the influx of fresh blood it needs to function optimally.
 Chronic stress also makes the digestive tract more permeable, as well as alters some of its basic functions.3 When the gut is compromised in this way, the body becomes more vulnerable to a wide range of unpleasant health challenges including:

-Interestingly, not only does stress affect the gut—the composition of the gut microbiome also has a strong impact on our ability to handle life’s stressors.5 That’s because the brain and gut communicate constantly through the “gut-brain axis,” a complex bidirectional system of neural connections involving the central (brain) nervous system and the enteric (digestive) nervous system.
+Interestingly, not only does stress affect the gut—the composition of the gut microbiome also has a strong connection to our ability to handle life’s stressors.5 That’s because the brain and gut communicate constantly through the “gut-brain axis,” a complex bidirectional system of neural connections involving the central (brain) nervous system and the enteric (digestive) nervous system.

 Simple Tips for Stress Management and Microbial Health

-Since it’s a two-way street—stress impacts gut health and gut health impacts your ability to manage stress—let’s take a look at simple steps you can take to support your microbial makeup, so you can become more centered, less reactive, happier, and calmer as you go about each day:
+Since it’s a two-way street—stress impacts gut health and gut health impacts your ability to manage stress—let’s take a look at simple steps you can take to support your microbial makeup, so you can remain centered, less reactive, happy, and calm as you go about each day:

 • Supplement: Maintain your populations of beneficial bacteria impacted by stress (and other lifestyle factors) by supplementing with a high quality, time-released daily probiotic formula that supports the gut-brain axis, such as GBX-Focus.
 Specialized formulas tailored for women, moms, kids, adults over 50, and even pets are available to support gut health for the entire family.

 • Get Moving: Research shows that an active lifestyle improves microbial composition and diversity, so whether it’s dance, swimming, running, or something entirely different, find an exercise routine that’s fun for you and jump right in!6